yi-cheng-liu/mtsa-marketplace/README.md

 ## License
 [MIT](https://github.com/yi-cheng-liu/mtsa-marketplace/blob/main/LICENSE) © Yi-Cheng Liu
 ## Contact Information
-For more information or for contributions, you can reach us at:
+For more information or contributions, you can reach us at:
 Yi-Cheng Liu, Email: whsjerryliu@gmail.com or liuyiche@umich.edu
 ## Acknowledgments
 This project has been an incredible learning journey in React and great code organization.
 Huge thanks to Antonio who is the creator of the [Airbnb clone](https://www.youtube.com/watch?v=c_-b_isI4vg&ab_channel=CodeWithAntonio) on Youtube.
 The insights and skills I gained from his course served as the foundation for this project.
 Also, thanks to the MTSA community for providing me the opportunity to build this project.